HimanW/Personal-Portfolio/README.md

-  # Senior Software Engineer Portfolio Website (Community)
+  # AI/ML Engineer Portfolio Website

-  This is a code bundle for Senior Software Engineer Portfolio Website (Community).
-The original project is available at https://www.figma.com/design/C5a3QczXOPZS5h79rdVpuN/Senior-Software-Engineer-Portfolio-Website--Community-.

   ## Running the code

   Run `npm i` to install the dependencies.